-Effective October 26, 2012, Omeros Corporation and Gregory A. Demopulos, M.D., our chairman, chief executive officer, president and interim chief financial officer and treasurer, and Richard J. Klein, our former chief financial officer and treasurer, entered into a settlement agreement and release, or the Settlement Agreement, settling and releasing all of the parties' respective claims in the lawsuit captioned United States of America, ex. rel.
+Effective October 26, 2012, Omeros Corporation and Gregory A. Demopulos, M.D., our chairman, chief executive officer, and president, and Richard J. Klein, our former chief financial officer and treasurer, entered into a settlement agreement and release, or the Settlement Agreement, settling and releasing all of the parties' respective claims in the lawsuit captioned United States of America, ex. rel.
 Richard J. Klein v.
 Omeros Corporation and Gregory Demopulos, No. C09-1342 JCC.
 This lawsuit is described in Part II, Item 1 of our Quarterly Report on Form 10-Q filed with the SEC on August 7, 2012.
-Under an order filed by the U.S. District Court for the Western District of Washington on November 5, 2012, all claims asserted by Omeros, Dr. Demopulos and Mr. Klein were dismissed with prejudice and all of Mr. Klein's claims asserted against Omeros on behalf of the United States Government under the Federal False Claims Act, or the Qui Tam Claims, were dismissed without prejudice to the United States Government, which was not a party to the proceeding.
-We are currently cooperating with an administrative review by the NIH of two grants that were the subject of the Qui Tam Claims.
-These grants were made in 2004 and 2007 and involved an aggregate of approximately \$1.1 million.
-Upon completion of its review, the NIH may seek various administrative remedies, including return of all or a portion of the grant proceeds.
+Under an order filed by the U.S. District Court for the Western District of Washington on November 5, 2012, all claims asserted by Omeros, Dr. Demopulos and Mr. Klein were dismissed with prejudice and all of Mr. Klein's claims asserted against Omeros on behalf of the United States Government under the Federal False Claims Act, or the Qui Tam Claims, were dismissed without prejudice to the United States Government, which had declined to intervene and thus was not a party to the proceeding.